yangshun/tech-interview-handbook/contents/algorithms/math.md

 Consider negative numbers and floating point numbers.
 This may sound obvious, but under interview pressure, many obvious cases go unnoticed.

+When dealing with floating point numbers, take note of rounding mistakes.
+Consider using epsilon comparisons instead of equality checks.
+E.g. `abs(x - y) <= 10e7` instead of `x == y`).

 If the question asks to implement an operator such as power, squareroot or division and want it to be faster than O(n), binary search is usually the approach to go.

 #### Some common formulas: